 Proposed staff members’ role and responsibilities, level of effort, duration of involvement, and on-site availability.

-Proposers should clearly describe their ability to exceed the qualifications described in the Mandatory Qualifications for Proposer and should describe their experience in the other evaluation criteria listed in Company Background and Experience.
+Proposers should clearly describe their ability to exceed the qualifications described in the Mandatory Qualifications for Proposer and Desired Qualifications for Proposer and should describe their experience in the other evaluation criteria listed in Company Background and Experience.

 G. Veteran-Owned and Service-Connected Disabled Veteran-Owned Small Entrepreneurships (Veteran Initiative) and Louisiana Initiative for Small Entrepreneurships (Hudson Initiative) Programs Participation